GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/saml.md

 Each SP may require one or more user attributes from the IDP in order to grant a person access to a protected resource.
 Required attributes vary depending on the application, and should be explicitly specified in the target application's documentation.
 The administrator can use the oxTrust interface to release the necessary attributes to the SP as described [below](#create-a-trust-relationship-in-the-gluu-server).

 ## Configure NameID
-A NameID or Name Identifier is used to identity the 'subject' of SAML assertion.
-Format of nameID can be anything but mostly supported are emailAddress.
+A NameID or Name Identifier is used to identity the 'subject' of a SAML assertion.
+The format of nameID can be anything but is typically `emailAddress`.
+Here is how to configure NameID in oxTrust:
-Gluu Server administrator can easily configure NameID with oxTrust.
-Here is what we need to do:

- - Create your custom attribute by following [this](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.2/3.1.2/source/admin-guide/attribute.md#custom-attributes) doc.
+ - Create your custom attribute by following [this guide](./attribute.md#custom-attributes).
  - Go to SAML -> 'Configure Custom NameID'
 ![name_id](../img/saml/name_id.png)
    - 'Enable' `Create NameID`